muazsh/Mockingbird/README.md

 2.	`InjectFx`: This is to stub a substitute function.
 3.	`GetFxCallCounter`: Returns the number of calls of the mocked method.

+**Class Template Mock**
+Mockingbird supports mocking class templates, but the usage mechanism deviates a bit from mocking a no template class, where for mocking a no template class Mockingbird allows building one mocking class and then using that mock anywhere and simply injecting mocking methods, so one mock class and the behavior can be changed by injecting differnt mocking methods, however; for tempalte classes a new mock to be created for each new behavior and no injection is possible because injection is a run-time operation, the following macros are for class and function template:

+-	`START_MOCK_TEMPLATE(MockingClass, MockedClass, ...)`
+-	`FUNCTION_TEMPLATE(FuncName,ReturnType, Signature, Expression, .../*signature variables*/)`: `Expression` is the mock behavior.
+-	`FUNCTION_TEMPLATE_CONST`
+-	`FUNCTION_TEMPLATE_OVERLOADING`
+-	`FUNCTION_TEMPLATE_CONST_OVERLOADING`

 **Features**:
 -	All C++11 compilers and higher should compile Mockingbird, compilation tested on: MSVC, GCC, Clang, ICC, ICX, ARM and DJGPP.
 -	Mocking any virtual method (const and overloaded).
 -	Hiding any non-virtual method (const and overloaded).
 -	Counting the number of calls of mocked/hidden methods.
 -	Supporting spying the original method.
+-	Class template mock.

 **Limitations**:
 -	Mocked class must have a default constructor.